 You will register for your classes during PSEO orientation.
 For academic, financial and logistical reasons, PSEO students are not eligible to enroll in all MCTC courses.
 A list of excluded programs for all PSEO students is located below.
 The online registration system usually blocks PSEO students from enrolling in ineligible courses.
 However, PSEO students who intentionally register for ineligible courses will be dropped unless prior arrangements have been made with the PSEO Coordinator.
 In those cases, the student will be responsible for the payment of all costs associated with their enrollment including tuition, student fees, books and supplies.

 The Minnesota Department of Education will only cover PSEO expenses billed by the institution(s) to which PSEO students have been admitted.
 PSEO students will be responsible for any tuition, fees and supplies at any institution(s) to which they are not admitted.

-Students may appeal the PSEO admission standards by submitting an appeal in writing to the Director of Admissions, Student Services Center (T.2200) before the published application deadline.
+You may appeal the PSEO admission standards by submitting an appeal in writing to the Dean of Academic Foundations, Academic Affairs Office (K.2100) before the application deadline.

-The letter of appeal must state which admission requirement or procedure the student is requesting to be waived including the reason for the appeal and must include two letters of recommendation from high school teachers or counselors.
+Your letter of appeal must state which admission requirement or procedure you are requesting to be waived including the reason for the appeal and must include two letters of recommendation from high school teachers or counselors.